Mobile broadband modem: 3G

 3G networks have taken this approach to a higher level, using different underlying technology but the same principles.
-They routinely provide speeds over 300kbit/s.
-Due to the now increased internet speed, internet connection sharing via WLAN has become a workable reality.
-Devices which allow internet connection sharing or other types of routing on cellular networks are called also cellular routers.
+They routinely provide speeds over 300 kbit/s.
+Due to the now-increased internet speed, internet connection sharing via WLAN has become a workable reality.
+Devices which allow internet connection sharing or other types of routing on cellular networks are also called cellular routers.

-A further evolution is the 3.5G technology HSDPA, which provides speeds of multiple Megabits per second.
+A further evolution is the 3.5G technology HSDPA, which provides speeds of multiple megabits per second.
 Several of the mobile network operators that provide 3G or faster wireless internet access offer plans and wireless modems that enable computers to connect to and access the internet.
 These wireless modems are typically in the form of a small USB based device or a small, portable mobile hotspot that acts as a WiFi access point (hotspot) to enable multiple devices to connect to the internet.
 WiMAX based services that provide high speed wireless internet access are available in some countries and also rely on wireless modems that connect to the provider's wireless network.
-Wireless USB modems are nicknamed as "dongles".
+Wireless USB modems are nicknamed "dongles".

 Early 3G mobile broadband modems used the PCMCIA or ExpressCard ports, commonly found on legacy laptops.
-The expression "connect card" (instead of connection card) had been registered and used the first time by Vodafone as brand for its products but now is become a brandnomer or genericized trademark used in colloquial or commercial speech for similar product, made by different manufacturers, too.
-Major producers are Huawei, Option N.V., Novatel Wireless.
+The expression "connect card" (instead of connection card) had been registered and used the first time by Vodafone as brand for its products but now it is a generic trademark used in colloquial or commercial speech for similar products too, made by different manufacturers.
+Major producers are Huawei, Option N.V. and Novatel Wireless.
 More recently, the expression "connect card" is also used to identify internet USB keys.
 Vodafone brands this type of device as a Vodem.

 Often a mobile network operator will supply a 'locked' modem or other wireless device that can only be used on their network.
 It is possible to use online unlocking services that will remove the 'lock' so the device accepts SIM cards from any network.